Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression: Introduction

-Various methods have been proposed to learn SDFs from range sensors, such as LiDAR or depth camera.
-Voxel-based methods \cite{\voxelSdfWorks} often focus only on truncated SDF (TSDF) estimation but some \cite{oleynikova_voxblox_2017,han_fiesta_2019,bai_vdbblox_2023,millane_nvblox_2024} are able to reconstruct non-truncated (Euclidean) SDF on a discrete grid.
-These methods maintain a dense discrete approximation of (T)SDF with fixed resolution, which leads to a trade-off between accuracy and computational efficiency and prevents differentiability.
-In contrast, neural network methods \cite{\neuralSdfWorks} learn SDF as a continuous function, avoiding an explicit grid representation and providing accurate and differentiable approximations.
-However, these methods are not suitable for online learning due to the significant training time needed to converge to a good SDF estimate.
+Various methods have been proposed to learn SDFs from range sensors such as LiDAR or depth cameras.
+Voxel-based methods \cite{\voxelSdfWorks} often focus only on truncated SDF (TSDF) estimation, though some \cite{oleynikova_voxblox_2017,han_fiesta_2019,bai_vdbblox_2023,millane_nvblox_2024} reconstruct non-truncated (Euclidean) SDF on a discrete grid.
+These methods maintain a dense, fixed-resolution approximation of (T)SDF, which trades off accuracy against efficiency and prevents differentiability.
+In contrast, neural network methods \cite{\neuralSdfWorks} learn SDF as a continuous function, providing accurate and differentiable approximations without an explicit grid.
+However, the significant training time they require to converge makes them unsuitable for online learning.

-Gaussian process (GP) methods \cite{\gpSdfWorks} are non-parametric and capable of estimating accurate Euclidean SDF.
-However, existing GP methods scale poorly with increasing environment sizes, lack robust sign estimation, and report variance estimates that are inconsistent with actual SDF prediction errors.
-To enable scalability, octree \cite{lan2021loggpis} and OpenVDB \cite{wu_vdb-gpdf_2025} data structures are used to split the training data into smaller chunks for training multiple GPs.
-To provide consistent sign and variance estimates, GMMGP \cite{zou_gmm_gp_2024} uses an SDF prior from a hierarchical Gaussian mixture model but this prior provides increasingly larger errors as the query position moves further away from the surface.
+Gaussian process (GP) methods \cite{\gpSdfWorks} are non-parametric and can estimate accurate Euclidean SDF, but scale poorly with environment size, lack robust sign estimation, and report variance inconsistent with actual SDF errors.
+For scalability, octree \cite{lan2021loggpis} and OpenVDB \cite{wu_vdb-gpdf_2025} data structures split the training data to train multiple GPs.
+For consistent sign and variance, GMMGP \cite{zou_gmm_gp_2024} uses an SDF prior from a hierarchical Gaussian mixture model, but this prior yields increasingly large errors away from the surface.